Krytons/Progetto3ACarusoFallicaDSBD/README.md

     "modifiedAt": "2021-01-19T21:54:01.021+00:00"
   }
   ```
-- `POST payment/real_ipn`: we introduced this HTTP endpoint to use the real Paypal system to receive a payment notification.
+- `POST payment/real_ipn`:we introduced this HTTP endpoint to use the real Paypal system to receive a payment notification.

   As the previous endpoint, the request must contain an UserId: in this particular scenario the request is coming from Paypal, so we can't receive this value with the Header called "X-User-ID".